dfsp-spirit/wal/README.md

 * Extracting WAD archives to a directory.
 * Reading, visualizing, and exporting Q1 Mipmap format textures.
 These are the textures used by Quake I, and they are typically stored directly in the binary maps (BSP files) or in WAD texture archives (see above).
 The Q1 Mipmap Texture format is very similar to the Quake II WAL format.
 * Reading and extracting 'PAK' archives.
 * Reading and exporting Quake models, including Quake MDL files and Quake II MD2 files.
+You can visualize them directly in R with 'rgl' or export them to standard model file formats like '.obj' format to open them in standard modeling software.

 ## Installation